Congenica/psga-pipeline-sars-cov-2/README.md

 - Break out skeleton flow
 - extract scripts to use template
 - install + use results writer
+- stop using tee in read it and keep to get errors (test with two files of different sizes)
 - Integrate ncov pipelines
 - Stop running generate files script
 - Remove python from pyproject or environment files